Rashaad Penny had a career day against the Eagles. Cutting McDonald’s from his diet might’ve helped.

-PHILADELPHIA — Rashaad Penny’s 58-yard touchdown run in the fourth quarter on Sunday was a game-breaker, a buoy for his struggling offensive teammates and a godsend to increasingly frustrated Seahawks fans.
+PHILADELPHIA — Rashaad Penny’s 58-yard touchdown run in the fourth quarter Sunday was a game-breaker, a buoy for his struggling offensive teammates and a godsend to increasingly frustrated Seahawks fans.

 Penny was rather pleased with himself, as well.